henriquesd/CleanArchitectureCQRS/README.md

 ## Clean Architecture
 The main idea of the Clean Architecture is the separation of concerns, and this goal can be achieved by dividing the software into layers.
 In the Clean architecture, the business logic and application model are at the center of the application (the Core).
 Instead of having the business logic depending on data access or some other infrastructure concern, the dependency is inverted: the infrastructure and implementation details depend on the Application Core.
 This can be done by defining abstractions or interfaces in the Application Core, which are then implemented by types defined in the Infrastructure layer.

-The image below illustrates this style of architecture:
+There are more than one way to implement the Clean Architecture, and one of them is the [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), introduced by Jeffrey Palermo.
+The image below illustrates this kind of architecture:

 ![onion-architecture](https://user-images.githubusercontent.com/11948560/143908873-37b528a7-b4ef-4143-9bfe-0d91447bc208.png)
 *Image source: https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures*